Community Education & Programmes

 Wheiao Reo Wānanga provides a fun and stimulating learning environment that integrates Māori philosophy into a beginner’s Te Reo journey.
 It also serves as an Introduction to Te Ao Māori concepts, as well as introductions to; pepeha, mihi, whakapapa, and basic conversation sentences.
 You will also learn basic entry Practice of Māori activities, Mau Rakau, Rongoa, Theology & Identity.

-Wheiao Reo Wānanga during Term 3, 2024 runs every Monday from 10am to 12pm.
+During Term 1 2025, Wheiao Reo Wānanga runs every Monday from 10am to 12pm at our Umere office.

 Aua Hoki